smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

 - **`modules/`**: The root directory for all modular templates.
   - **`applications/`**: Contains modules related to application services, such as App Service Plans and App Services for the frontend and backend.
   - **`databases/`**: Contains modules for deploying database resources, including PostgreSQL Flexible Server and databases.
-  - **`infrastructure/`**: Contains shared infrastructure modules, such as Key Vault, Log Analytics Workspace, Application Insights, and Azure Container Registry.
+  - **`infrastructure/`**: Contains shared infrastructure modules, such as Key Vault, Log Analytics Workspace, Application Insights, Azure Container Registry, and Logic Apps.
 - **`main.bicep`**: Orchestrates the deployment of all modules based on input parameters.

 #### Benefits of Modularization